citp/privacy-policy-historical/b/br/bre/brent.gov.uk.md

 Once your information has been collected by the council, it may be used by other council departments, where necessary, to provide a complete service to you.
 It is for this reason that we link your information together, for example, to save you providing your information more than once.

-The paragraph within your Privacy Policy would require a small adjustment to meet requirements for Cifas Membership pilot, please see the amended paragraph below:

   * The personal information we have collected from you will be shared with fraud prevention agencies who will use it to prevent fraud and money-laundering and to verify your identity.
 If fraud is detected, you could be refused certain services, finance, or employment.
-[View further details of how your information will be used](https://www.cifas.org.uk/fpn "View further details of how your information will be used") by us and these fraud prevention agencies, and your data protection rights.
+Further details of how your information will be used by us and these fraud prevention agencies, and your data protection rights, can be found at <https://www.cifas.org.uk/fpn>.

-## Where in the world is your information stored?
+### Where in the world is your information stored?

 Brent Council does not process your information with third countries outside of the UK or EU zone without the safeguards being in place that are equivalent to the UK Data Protection legislation or the General Data Protection Regulations (GDPR).

 If you fail to provide the personal data, the Council may not be able to deliver accurate services to you and may also take action if it is required to do so by law.

-## How long do we keep your information?
+### How long do we keep your information?

 There’s often a legal and/or business reason for keeping your information for a set period of time, we try to include all of these in our retention schedule.
 A copy can be obtained from our Data Protection Officer.

-## Security
+### Security

 We are committed to ensuring that your personal data is secure.
 To prevent unauthorised access or disclosure, we have put appropriate technical and organisations measures in place to safeguard your information.
 The council assures this by complying with relevant security best practice standards.